 Council's Road Safety Officer position was vacant for four months of the financial year which delayed the delivery of some of our additional road safety initiatives, including the crash car display at a community event.
 The Road Safety Officer position has now been filled and plans are underway to complete the additional road safety initiatives in the first half of next financial year, including the crash car display at a community event.
-The Road Safety 2024.
+The expected completion date is November 2024.